rakibsarowar/html-interview-question/README.md

 ...
 <meta charset="UTF-8" /> <hr>

  🔹 07.
-How Can I Get Indexed Better by Search Engines?
+How Can I Get Indexed Better by Search Engines? <br>
 Answer:
 It is possible to get indexed better by placing the following two statements in the <HEAD> part of your documents: